 If you’ve been following along, here are the first two installments:

-Each update represents another step in the journey to bridge the familiar world of Excel-based BOMs with the power of OpenBOM’s structured product data and graph-driven architecture.
+Each update shares some additional information and progress in our journey to bridge the familiar world of Excel-based BOMs with the power of OpenBOM’s structured product data and graph-driven architecture.

 This is still early — but the possibilities are exciting.